frame-lang/frame-docs/advanced_frame/persistance.rst

             ^(jsonpickle.encode(self))
         }

-Persisting the system is as simple as calling the operation and then saving the data on disk, in a database or other in some other durable way.
-In our case we will simply keep the data in memory.
+Persisting the system is as simple as calling the **marschal** operation and then saving the data to disk, in a database or other in some other durable manner.
+For simplicity we will simply keep the data in memory in these demos.

 .. code-block::
     :caption: Use of marshal functionality